 It is vitally important for a nonprofit organization to comply with legal requirements related to maintaining its tax-exempt status.
-Prevention is better than a cure when it comes to possible investigations, challenges or audits from the IRS.
-An NPO that manages bookkeeping properly and ensures compliance with state and federal rules and regulations will be well prepared in the event of an IRS audit.
+An NPO that maintains paperwork and records and complies with state and federal rules and regulations will be well prepared in the event of an IRS audit.

-When a Tax-Exempt Organization Is Subjected to IRS Audit
+When a Tax-Exempt Organization Is Subjected to an IRS Audit

 Nonetheless, IRS audits and tax controversies are a fact of life from time to time.
-Individuals and businesses as well as nonprofit entities need to prepare tax filings and maintain records as if an audit will happen at any time — even if this is a rare occurrence.
+Nonprofit entities need to prepare tax filings and maintain records as if an audit will happen at any time — even if this is a rare occurrence.
 Some nonprofit organizations never face an IRS audit.

-If, however, your NPO has received notice of a pending IRS audit, our experienced attorneys are prepared to assist you,
+If, however, your NPO has received notice of a pending IRS audit, Exempt Tax Law can assist you,